pvlov/BetterStandards/README.md

-# BetterStandards add QoL to your Java Development
+# BetterStandards: Add QoL to your Java Development

 ### Results